mateusap1/royal/README.md

 ![Example 1 - Expected result](./images/example-1.png)

-You should, again, restart the node.
+Congratulations, the script works (at least it's basic functionality).

+Restart the node for the next scenario.

 ## Second Scenario

-In the second scenario, Alice sends 9 ADA to the script with the distribution nd minimum UtxO value stays the same as in the first scenario, the difference is that now Alice thinks she's really smart, so she'll try to grab all the deposited tokens to herself (instead of distributing it).
-Of course, the script validator should fail the transaction.
+In the second scenario, Alice sends 9 ADA to the script with the same paramaters as in the first scenario, the difference is that now Alice tries to transfer all the tokens to herself (instead of distributing it).
+Of course, the script validator should fail.

-This scenario will show us that the script is "guarding" the transaction and not allowing wrong distributions
+This scenario will show us that the script is "guarding" the transaction and not allowing wrong distributions.

 As in the first case, make sure the node is 100% synced and that it was restarted after the last scenario transaction submission.